The world this wiki

 Backing

 Daniel Ek, Spotify's founder, is a big investor in Helsing, leaving the firm less reliant on American venture capital.
-In February 2026 the budget committee of Germany's legislature cut expenditure on contracts with Helsing and Stark Defence, a rival, calling for "moderation" in defence spending.
-In February 2026 Germany agreed to buy attack drones worth €269m from both Helsing and Stark Defence.
+The budget committee of Germany's legislature cut expenditure on contracts with Helsing and Stark Defence, a rival, calling for "moderation" in defence spending.
+Germany subsequently agreed to buy attack drones worth €269m from both Helsing and Stark Defence.